ISAITB/docs-services/source/introduction/index.rst

 Test service architecture
 -------------------------

-A good way of better understanding how GITB test services are used is to consider the test bed as a *test-oriented Enterprise Service Bus (ESB)*.
+A good way of better understanding how GITB test services are used is to consider the Test Bed as a *test-oriented Enterprise Service Bus (ESB)*.
 This is illustrated in the following diagram:

 .. figure:: SOA.png
   :align: center
   :figclass: no-bottom-margin

-  Use of test services by the test bed
+  Use of test services by the Test Bed

-Testers use the test bed through its user interface to lookup and execute one or more test cases.
-These test cases are authored in the `GITB TDL`_ and capture the testing logic as a sequence of steps, certain of which may need validation, processing or messaging that is not natively supported by the test bed.
+Testers use the Test Bed through its user interface to lookup and execute one or more test cases.
+These test cases are authored in the `GITB TDL`_ and capture the testing logic as a sequence of steps, certain of which may need validation, processing or messaging that is not natively supported by the Test Bed.
 The test case developer may delegate the implementation of such a step to an external service that implements the relevant interface by providing the service's WSDL file address as the value for the step's ``handler`` attribute.

 .. code-block:: xml

     <!--
       Validation using an embedded validation handler.
-      Lookup "StringValidator" as an embedded validator component within the test bed.
+      Lookup "StringValidator" as an embedded validator component within the Test Bed.
     -->
     <verify handler="StringValidator" desc="Check string">
         <input name="actualstring">$aString</input>